ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 * Virtual data center name
 * Number of IP addresses required

-For more information about opening a support ticket, follow the steps in [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
+For more information about opening a support ticket, follow the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).

 The edge gateway services are customer configurable and require configuration to allow network traffic in and out of their Organization virtual data center.
 Configuration is required for access to the internet and the IBM Services network.
 The five public addresses are used for public facing vApps for inbound and outbound public internet traffic.